MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

    - **AWS Account ID**, a unique identifier.
    - **Account Name** or root user.
-   - **Payment method**, whether assigned to a credit card or an company billing agreement.
+   - **Payment method**, whether assigned to a credit card or a company billing agreement.
    - **Alternative contacts** who have access to AWS account information.
    - **Security questions** securely updated and recorded for emergency access.
    - **AWS Regions** enabled or disabled to comply with data security policy.